by Jonathan Brush

 God has blessed each child with unique gifts and strengths.
 Finding these gifts and strengths, encouraging them, and strengthening them are part of a parent’s sacred responsibility.
 Of equal importance is discovering a child’s weaknesses.
 For a person to reach his full potential, he must be challenged to address and overcome the places in life where he struggles.
 In this process of identifying strengths and overcoming weaknesses, the parent and student should be thinking about how these gifts and failures work together to determine the student’s life work.
 This is not merely career planning but a process of visioning and seeking God’s plan for the student’s lifelong vocational calling.
 Will higher education be useful and helpful in pursuing this calling?

-Value of Education
+Value of Education from College

 Generally speaking, a college education provides two key advantages.
 The first is providing technical training for specific careers and vocations.
 If a student is called to practice medicine, become a research scientist, or study nuclear engineering, then college will probably be the best place to find the specific instruction, equipment, and laboratories that are necessary to become competent in those fields.